-Nearly all people (94 percent) believe easy navigation is the most important website feature, according to a survey conducted by Clutch.
-This makes sense because it’s frustrating to seek information on a website and not be able to find it.
+Most people (94 percent) believe easy navigation is the most important website feature, according to a survey conducted by Clutch.
+For patients seeking information, it can be frustrating to land on a website and not be able to find what they are looking for.

 Effective dental website navigation makes it easy for people to move between pages.
-A header at the top of the page containing information organized in a logical manner is a classic structure people recognize and understand.
+A header at the top of the page containing information organized in a logical manner is a classic structure prospective patients will recognize and understand.